-- Course: Electronic and Computer Engineering BEng
+- Course: Electronics and Computer Engineering MEng, BEng

 - Nationality: British

-The speed at which technology develops has always interested me.
-I’ve always wanted to know what the next big technological development will be, and how it will affect us in our everyday life.
-This interest, coupled with my creative and academic qualities, which drove me towards a Computer Science degree.
+Calum chose to study Electronics and Computer Engineering because he’s always wanted to know what the big technological development will be and how it will affect our everyday lives.
+He said, “The speed at which technology develops has always interested me.
+This interest, coupled with my creative and academic qualities, drove me towards a Computer Science degree.
 However, when I came across the Electronics and Computer Engineering course at Leeds, and visited the department on an open day, I found myself not only wanting to write software, but also work with electronics and hardware.
-This new found interest, and the universities outstanding reputation, made Leeds the clear choice for me.
+This new found interest, and the University of Leeds’ outstanding reputation, made Leeds the clear choice for me.”

-Since starting the course, I’ve learnt so much about both programming and electronics.
-Being able to take the skills obtained from different modules and implement them on projects is very rewarding; particularly when group work allows me the opportunity to discuss idea with like-minded students, and finally produce something we’re all proud of.
+“I’ve learnt so much about both programming and electronics.
+Being able to take the skills obtained from different modules and implement them on projects is very rewarding.
+I particularly enjoyed group work as it allowed me the opportunity to discuss ideas with like-minded students, and produce something we’re all proud of.”

-Having one of the biggest student populations in the UK, Leeds is well equipped when it comes to entertainment.
+Calum enjoyed living in Leeds as Leeds has one of the biggest student populations in the UK.
+He added, “The city is well equipped when it comes to entertainment.
 With more clubs, bars and restaurants, there’s always something for everyone’s taste, style, or culture.
-The city center has shops to cater every need, and it’s all concentrated in a small area, just a short walk from campus.
+The city centre has shops to cater every need, and it’s all concentrated in a small area, which is just a short walk from the university campus.”

-I strongly recommend everyone to get involved in everything the university has to offer, whether it is related to the course or social activities.
-You’ll find it much easier to settle in if you join societies and clubs in the first few weeks of term, when all students are in the same position, and open to new people.
+“I strongly recommend everyone to get involved in everything the university has to offer, whether it is related to the course or social activities.
+You’ll find it much easier to settle in if you join societies and clubs in the first few weeks of term, when all students are in the same position, and open to new people.”

 It’s a really exciting course that combines the best aspest of two departments and I am really glad I made the decision to study here.